 "Lanes cleared" and "clear backup" times are being recorded by MoDOT's Traffic Management Centers in Kansas City and St. Louis.
 Average times to clear traffic backups are calculated from these recorded times.
-Kansas City reports capture when a backup is relieved as an automated process.
+In 2005, the Kansas City operators just terminated the incident when they perceived it to be back to "normal" conditions.
+To standardize that data, Kansas City set up benchmarks of what normal is across the system and automated it to the reports.
+Starting in January 2006, Kansas City reports were modified to capture when a backup was relieved as an automated process.
 The Kansas City area has devices to collect data along portions of interstates 435 and 70.
 St. Louis collects data manually using video equipment and verification from Motorist Assist operators.
-St. Louis continues to record "clear backup" times when they perceive traffic to be back to "normal" conditions.
+Ste Louis continues to record "clear backup" times when they perceive traffic to be back to "normal" conditions.
 They will use advanced transportation management system devices and software when they become available.

 The Kansas City data includes all detected incidents on the KC Scout instrumented routes.
-The St. Louis data is skewed because it only includes a portion of major incidents on the St. Louis freeway network that can be monitored by operators in the traffic management center or by Motorist Assist and emergency response personnel on the scene.
+The St. Louis data is skewed because it only includes a portion of major incidents on the St. Louis freeway network that can be monitored by operators in the traffic management center or by Motorist Assist and Emergency Response personnel on the scene.
 The St. Louis data does not necessarily capture short-term incidents that clear before a Motorist Assist operator can get to the scene.
 St. Louis area routes also have larger traffic volumes that create more significant congestion problems than in Kansas City.